-This week, Zak, Aaron and Nick take us to a place that Time Magazine called “the bloodiest 47 acres” in 1967.
-Founded in 1834 just outside Jefferson City, Missouri, this state prison was also called, “the big house” and “the walls.”
-Prior to closing, it was the oldest operational prison west of the Mississippi River.
-Zak stated that it is huge, and every square inch of it is haunted.
-At the start of the program, a warning was displayed across the screen, due to the adult content and raw, extreme footage.
+This week, Zak, Aaron and Nick take us to a place that Time Magazine, in 1967, called “the bloodiest 47 acres”.
+Founded in 1834 just outside Jefferson City, Missouri, this state prison was also called, “the big house” and “the walls”.
+Prior to closing it was the oldest operational prison west of the Mississippi river.
+Zak stated that it is huge and every square inch of it, haunted.
+At the start of the program a warning was displayed across the screen, due to the adult content and raw, extreme footage.

-Mark took them to “the hole,” a place for punishment.
-It had very small cells and all the walls were covered in peeling blue paint.
+Mark to them to “the hole”, a place for punishment.
+It had very small cells and all the walls were pealing blue paint.
 At the end of that hall, Zak started to feel very uncomfortable.
 The A and C halls are the “hot spots” in the institution for ghost action.
-The guys took us to the separate little building used for carrying out death sentences - the gas chamber.
-A total of 40 people had been put to death there - 39 men and 1 woman.
+The guys took us to the separate little building used for carrying out death sentences; the gas chamber.
+A total of 40 people had been put to death there, 39 men and 1 woman.
 In the sidewalk right in front of the gas chamber building was a cement cross, one of the last things the condemned person would see in this life.
 On the wall was a framed picture of each person who died in the building.
 Zak called out each name, yelling as if to reach the person.
 Aaron had entered the chamber itself and said he was feeling uneasy.
-Zak also told us that underneath the parking lot, hundreds and hundreds of bodies were buried.
-In a potter’s field, so to speak.
+Zak also told us the underneath the parking lot was buried 100’s and 100’s of bodies, in a potter’s field, so to speak.
 These people had died of a disease outbreak and it was just 50 yards from the gas chamber.
 No wonder this place has such haunting!

-Aaron was told to go to the gas chamber alone.
-He waited for quite a while, but finally got some action.
-Someone or something knocked right outside the window behind him.
-Meanwhile, Nick had been left by Zak all alone.
+Meanwhile Nick had been left by Zak all alone.
 He didn’t know this, but Zak said they sometimes do that to leave the other person more vulnerable to the spirits.
 (Really?)
 As Nick left the cell he was in and traveled down the hallway looking for Zak, he heard footsteps behind him.
 He found Zak and as they walked up the steps, they heard a growl as well as footsteps.
 Being seasoned ghost hunters, they knew that a growl usually signifies demons.
-Nick asked a questions and sure enough, the answer came - “demon.”
+Nick asked a questions and sure enough, the answer came; “demon”.